Hike across

 Access boat transportation back to the floating dock in Sildvik and continue the journey to Narvik.

-3. Scenic Boat Ride Back
+3. Scenic Boat Trip

 The German destroyer Z2 Georg Thiele was one of four Type 1934-class destroyers built for the German Navy (Kriegsmarine) during the mid-1930s.
 She was named after Georg Thiele, a Korvettenkapitän (Corvette Captain) who commanded the Seventh Half Flotilla of torpedo boats.
 Completed in 1937, two years before the start of World War II, the ship spent most of her time training although she did participate in the occupation of Memel in early 1939.